-- +Conduct further specific gravity testing to define the specific gravity for the various mineralized sectors and/or family of veins to a greater degree.
-This test work should be conducted in order to further define the specific gravity of the different mineralized zones for inclusion in the next resource estimate. - +Sending representative samples of the mineralized material from the various veins and zones be sent out for metallurgical and mineralogical test work and that the results of this work be included in the next resource estimate. - + From the metallurgical testing carry environmental testing on rejects of process and also on the waste rock issue which may occur related to their arsenic content. - + Carry Total gold tests on additional mineralized zones
++Conduct further specific gravity testing to define the specific gravity for the various mineralized sectors and/or family of veins to a greater degree.
+This test work should be conducted in order to further define the specific gravity of the different mineralized zones for inclusion in the next resource estimate.

++Sending representative samples of the mineralized material from the various veins and zones for metallurgical and mineralogical test work and that the results of this work be included in the next resource estimate.

++ From the metallurgical testing conduct further environmental testing on rejects of process and also on the waste rock to estimate their arsenic content.

++ Carry Total gold tests on additional mineralized zones